Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

 This implies that

-Now, the expected payoff of each partner $\ell$ is obtained by replacing $\varpi(r,T,k) \, p$ and $\gamma_{\ell}$ by their values in Equation \eqref{Eq-Wakalah-gen-proof} \end{proof} \begin{example} Consider the situation where we have three partners: an investor (partner $1$) that brings all the capital (so that $\kappa_1=1$), a bank (partner $2$) that acts as an agent for the investor via a {\em wakalah} contract and arranges a fixed remuneration $p$ that is paid out $k$ times up to the maturity $T$ and, a company (partner $3$), that needs a funding and that is bounded with the bank by a {\em PL-mudharabah} contract (so that $\kappa_3=0$).
+Now, the expected payoff of each partner $\ell$ is obtained by replacing $ \theta(r,T,k) \, p$ and $\gamma_{\ell}$ by their values in Equation \eqref{Eq-Wakalah-gen-proof} \end{proof} \begin{example} Consider the following situation involving three partners.
+The first partner is an investor who provides all the capital ($\kappa_1=1$).
+The second partner is a bank acting as an agent for the investor via a {\em wakalah} contract, arranging fixed remuneration $p$ to be paid $k$ times up to maturity ($T$).
+The third partner is a company requiring funding, bound to the bank by a {\em PL-mudarabah} contract ($\kappa_3=0$).

-Suppose that they invest the amount $L$ on the company asset $R$ for a maturity $T$.
-We see here that the remuneration of the bank depends on its rating $c_1$ that will take account for example on the logistics used for the management.
-When the rating vector $c = (c_1, c_2, c_3)$ is given, the share of the bank, of the profit sharing ratios of the investor and the company are given respectively by
+Suppose they invest an amount $L$ in company asset $R$ for a maturity period $T$.
+Given the vector of weighting coefficients $c = (c_1, c_2, c_3)$, the respective shares of the bank, the investor and the company are given by: